menzzana/geipac/docs/index.rst

 UNIQUE FILE FORMAT
 ==================

-Beside the standard binary input files, Geisa also contains other files to interact with the data.
+Genetic data for this software should be in PLINK Binary file format (.bim/.fam/.bed) Beside these files, Geipac also needs other files to interact with the data.

 INTERACTION VARIABLE FILE